 All of the Type 41 Royale vehicles still exist today, including two in the Cité de l’Automobile, Schlumpf Collection, in Mulhouse, France, and one at the Bugatti headquarters in Molsheim.
 Each one of the six Royale vehicles can be considered as one of the most exclusive and expensive vehicles in the world.
 If one of them were ever auctioned, it could be the most expensive car in the world.

 Although Bugatti didn’t manage to sell many Royales, its construction was still a success.
 Bugatti modified the eight-cylinder engines that had already been produced, to use them for a new project — as units of motor coaches for express trains for the French railways.
 In just nine months, Bugatti developed an express train based on the huge engines.

 From 1935 to 1958 these engines were used in the new four-axle rail multiple unit that Bugatti developed for the ETAT state railway, known today as SNCF.
 Depending on the version, an SNCF XB 1000 required two to four of these huge motors with an output of 200 hp each.
 During the first test runs, a train reached 107 mph – making it the first modern high-speed train.
-The SNCF ordered a total of 79 of these rail vehicles with the Royale engines, conducting extreme power without vibrations.
+The SNCF secured a total of 79 of these rail vehicles with the Royale engines, directing extreme power without vibrations.